 No time right now?
-Pin this for later.
+Pin this cute chair socks knitting pattern for later!

 *This post contains affiliate links (only for products I love, use and spend my own money on obviously).
 This means I earn some yarn money if you make a purchase through one of these links (of course at no extra cost for you!), which I promise to use to create more awesome patterns like this one.
 In addition, some posts are sponsored by yarn companies.
 All opinions are my own.
 See my full disclosure here.